Scrum Master vs Project Manager: Key Differences

 8. Project Manager Roles and Responsibilities

 Other than accessing and preparing oneself for the project development and management challenges, the role of a project manager has no boundaries.
 The primary responsibility of a program manager is to serve the team and stakeholders.
-There is a guide to the Project Management Body of Knowledge called PMBOK Guide that helps Project managers to understand it from the ground level.
-The project Manager, unlike the Scrum Master, is responsible for the performance of various project teams.
-Let’s dive deep into the roles and responsibilities of the Project Manager.
+There is a guide to the Project Management Body of Knowledge called PMBOK Guide that helps project managers to understand it from the ground level.
+The project Manager, unlike the scrum master, is responsible for the performance of various project teams.
+Let’s dive deep into the roles and responsibilities of the project Manager.

 • Business and team formation and management.